-Partners facing divorce can benefit from experienced mediation to address parenting, child support, alimony, and property division in a way that benefits and satisfies both parties and puts the children first, when applicable.
-Mr. Gary J. Santucci at Associates in Counseling and Mediation in Davie, Florida, has years of experience in divorce mediation.
+Mediation can be a useful tool for couples facing divorce to address parenting, child support, alimony, and property division in an environment that benefits and satisfies both parties, while placing children’s needs first.
+Gary J. Santucci has been mediating divorces for many years at Associates in Counseling and Mediation in Davie, Florida.

-Once the couple has come to an agreement, the mediator drafts the agreement and both parties sign and submit to a local court for final approval.
+Once the couple has come to an agreement, the mediator drafts the agreement and both parties sign and submit for final approval by the Family Court.

 In most cases, mediation is very successful for couples who are unable to find common ground and compromise on important issues.
-Many couples, even those on bad terms, are able to work through their issues in the same room, with the assistance of a mediator.
+Many couples, who are having difficulties agreeing with issues are able to work through their issues in the same room with the assistance of a mediator.
 In some cases, mediators choose to work as a go-between, meeting with one party at a time to alleviate stress and discomfort.

-In addition, mediation allows each couple to be heard and ensures they have the final decision-making power in their own circumstances rather than putting it in the hands of the court.
+In addition, mediation allows each couple to be heard and ensures they have the final decision-making power in their own circumstances rather than being decided by the Court.